1099 vs W2: Pros and Cons

 Criteria1099W2

 ExplanationWhile the reality is that misclassification is bad either way, erring on the side of W2 employees when you are not sure is the best practice since the penalties are significantly less than the other way around.
-Regardless, consult your legal team or your employer of record (EOR) service before doing either.
+Regardless, consult your legal team or an employer of record (EOR) service before doing so.

 3. Control

 One of the central differences between 1099 vs W2s is the level of control that the company has over how a job is performed.
-Employees must adhere to the instructions of the employer, performing a job when, where, and how they require it.
+Employees must adhere to the instructions of the employer, performing a job when, where, and how the employer requires it.
 By contrast, contractors are their own business, working with the employer, meaning that these stipulations are determined by them rather than the company.

 Criteria1099W2